thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-03-bayes-theorem/bayes_theorem.md

 P(homicidal|gamer) = ?
 ```

-But first we will simply Bayes Theorm formula, which allows us to flip a conditional probability in the reverse direction.
-We will dissect why the formula works later, but first let's see how it applies here.
+We will start by simply applying Bayes Theorem, which allows us to flip a conditional probability in the reverse direction.
+We will dissect why the formula works later, but first let's see how it applies.

 **Bayes Theorem**